-Courses that do not count toward graduation shall be identified in the college catalog as carrying "institutional credit."
-This type of credit will not count in the student's cumulative grade point average, but will be used in the calculation of full-time status and calculation for grants and other financial aid formulas.
+Courses that do not count toward graduation shall be identified in the Colle e Catalog as carrying "institutional credit."
+This type of credit will not count in the student's cumulative grade point average, but will be used in the calculation of full-time status and calculation for grants and other financial aid fo mulas.